Hasuzawa/horizon/README.md

 <details open>
 <ul>
     <li>I have been using npm for all projects up to now.
 This time I try yarn.</li>
     <li>i18n internationalization for Next.js installed.
-It is very intuitive, just prepare a few package of text</li>
+It is very intuitive, just prepare a few json of text.</li>
-    <li>react-intersection-observer installed. </li>
+    <li>react-intersection-observer installed.
+It can be used for viewport-based animation.</li>
+    <li>The website is experiencing flashing and layout collapse due to component render.
+I should probably provide a static HTML frame, wrap components in div container if need to be.
+Right now it feels like trying to build a tower using jelly!</li>
 </ul>
 </details>